In French, the relative pronoun où can have two different meanings.

 Here où simply means where and introduces an action taking place in a previously mentioned location.

-See also Dans lequel / laquelle : alternative to où with places (relative pronouns)
+See also Dans lequel/laquelle : alternative to où with places (French Relative Pronouns)

 Now look at these sentences using où in a different context: